sigeisler/robustness_of_gnns_at_scale/README.md

 _Not yet final and, therfore, more will follow.
 Stay tuned._

-# Reliable Graph Neural Networks via Robust Aggregation
+# Robustness of Graph Neural Networks at Scale

 ## Structure